The Killing (Danish TV series): Plot

 Buch and his secretarial team uncover further evidence of the cover-up, but the cabinet pressures him to continue pinning the murders on Muslims in order to assure the passage of an anti-terrorism bill.
 Raben takes refuge in a church presided over by a former army chaplain, who tries to convince him to give himself up and stop investigating the killings.
 Lund discovers the chaplain's body and pursues the perpetrator.
 She arranges for the exhumation of Perk's body.
 When Lund and Strange catch up with Raben, he calls out Perk's name before Strange shoots him.
-An injured Raben persists in accusing Strange of being the officer responsible for the massacre, yet it is later officially confirmed that he had left Afghanistan before the killings.
+An injured Raben persists in accusing Perk of being the officer responsible for the massacre, yet it is later officially confirmed that he had left Afghanistan before the killings.
 Lund is uneasy about Strange's alibis for the murders, but takes him with her to Afghanistan to investigate a new suspect.
 Lund's persistence results in the discovery of the bones of the Afghan civilians.

 Upon returning to Denmark, Lund meets her mother, who has had a premonition of Lund lying dead.
 Following a further search of a military barracks, suspicion falls on Captain Bilal, an anti-Taliban Muslim who kidnaps Raben's wife Louise.
 Raben and Jarnvig lead Lund and Strange to Bilal, who is killed by an explosion before they are able to question him.
 Strange volunteers to return Raben to the mental hospital, but Lund insists on driving them.
 On the way, they make a stop at the scene of Dragsholm's murder, where Lund points out to Strange the reasons why Bilal is unlikely to have been involved.
 Strange reveals a detail that only the murderer could know, and confesses to the murders before shooting Lund with her own gun, which he then plants on Raben.
 He phones the police and is about to shoot Raben when Lund hits him over the head.
 When Strange tries to retrieve his gun, Lund shoots him dead.
 As the police arrive at the scene, Lund walks away, removing her bullet-proof vest.